sai-hann/ultimate-tic-tac-toe/README.md

 - java JRE (I use jre21)

-You also can use jar file to run and source code is in the /src folder
+You also can use jar file to run and source code is in the **"src"** folder